BlinkyStitt/docker-monero-cpu-miner/README.md

     USE_SLOW_MEMORY=warn
     USE_TLS="true"

-Experiment with different share difficulties.
+Experiment with different share difficulties (or don't set any).
 1800 works well for my 2011 MacBook Air.
 You want a share at least every 60 seconds on most pools.

 Usage on Mac/Linux: